ant4g0nist/Vulnerable-Kext/README.md

 # Vulnerable Kext
-    A WIP "Vulnerable by Design" kext for iOS/macOS to play/learn with iOS kernel exploitation
+    A WIP "Vulnerable by Design" kext for iOS/macOS to play/learn with *OS kernel exploitation

 # Usage: